nuchs/templar/README.md

 ## Writing templates

-Templates are just javascript functions that return a string.
-The first parameter to the function is method that can be used to execute other templates, any further parameters are optional and will be populated with any arguments you provide when executing the template
+Templates are just javascript functions that return a string or an array of string.

+The first parameter to the function is a method that can be used to execute other templates, any further parameters are optional and will be populated with any arguments you provide when executing the template

+If you return an array of strings they will be joined together with newlines

 ### Example template
 ```javascript